 Webcams Brig Simplon.
 Live views of the Valais mountains.

-The webcams in the Brig Simplon region provide you with up-to-date impressions from the Rhone Valley, Rosswald, Rothwald, the Simplon Pass, Gondo and the high mountains around the Hübschhorn.
-The live images help you to quickly assess the weather, visibility and traffic situation - useful for planning excursions, hikes, cross passes or snow days.
-Click on the corresponding webcam to view the image in large format.
+The webcams in the Brig Simplon region give you up-to-date images from the Rhone Valley, Rosswald, Rothwald, the Simplon Pass, Gondo and from the high mountains around the Hübschhorn.
+The live images help you quickly assess weather, visibility and traffic conditions – useful for planning excursions, hikes, mountain pass trips or snow-based activity days.
+When you click on the relevant webcam, the image will be displayed in large format.

 Webcams in Brig and surroundings

-The webcams from the Alpine town of Brig show you the current weather conditions in the Rhone Valley.
-You can see the Stockalper Castle, landmark of the Upper Valais, the Brigerbad thermal baths - ideal if you spontaneously decide to visit the valley or take a stroll through the town.
+The webcams from the Alpine town of Brig show you the current weather in the Rhone Valley.
+You’ll see the Stockalper Palace, a famous landmark of the Upper Valais, and the Brigerbad Thermal Spa – ideal if you decide on a spontaneous visit to the valley or stroll through the town.

-As a sunny viewing terrace above Brig, the car-free Rosswald provides impressive live images of the Rhone Valley and the Valais and Bernese Alps.
-The webcams show you the current weather conditions for hikes, snow days or leisurely breaks in the mountain restaurants.
+Car-free Rosswald provides a sunny viewing platform overlooking Brig and supplies impressive live images of the Rhone Valley, the Pennine Alps and the Bernese Alps.
+The webcams show you the current weather conditions for hikes, active days out on the snow or leisurely breaks in the mountain restaurants.

 The webcam on the Hübschhorn offers impressive live images from the high mountains.
-At over three thousand meters above sea level, it shows the impressive landscape around the Simplon region.
-From up here, you can see early on how the weather and visibility are changing on the surrounding peaks - valuable for mountain tours, weather comparisons or simply to enjoy the alpine atmosphere.
+At more than 3,000 metres above sea level, it shows the stunning landscape around the Simplon region.
+From up here, you can get an early idea of how the weather and visibility of the surrounding peaks change – useful for mountain hikes, weather comparisons or just soaking up the Alpine atmosphere.

 Gondo

-Gondo lies in the south of the Simplon Pass.
-The camera provides insights into the weather on the main Alpine ridge.
-They show how weather changes are approaching from Italy.
+South of the Simplon Pass is Gondo.
+The camera provides insights into the weather on the main ridge of the Alps.
+They show approaching weather changes from Italy.

 Rothwald

-Rothwald is located north of the Simplon Pass and offers insights into a popular area for winter hikes and snow sports.
+Rothwald is located north of the Simplon Pass and offers insights into an area popular for winter hiking and snow sports.
 The cameras show you the current weather situation for hikes and winter sports days.

 Discover more in the Brig Simplon region

 The webcams are automatically updated every 10 to 30 minutes.
-This gives you an almost real-time impression of the region.
-Each recording is provided with a time stamp showing the exact time of recording.
-Around time changes, the displayed time may occasionally differ.
+This gives you almost real-time images of the region.
+Each recording is given a time stamp that shows the exact time of recording.
+The displayed time may vary around daylight saving time.

-Yes, thanks to the different altitudes - from the valley in Brig to the Hübschhorn - you can easily compare weather conditions, cloud cover and visibility.
-In winter, the images help you to assess the snow and slope conditions.
+Yes.
+Thanks to their being at different altitudes – from down in the valley in Brig all the way up to the Hübschhorn – you can easily compare weather conditions, cloud level and visibility.
+In winter, the pictures help to assess snow situations and piste conditions.

 Brig is located in the Rhone Valley, where it is often mild and sunny.
-The higher-lying areas of Rosswald and Rothwald react much more sensitively to changes in the weather at altitude.
-The Simplon Pass acts as an important weather divide, as it represents the climatic border between the northern Valais and the Italian south side.
-This contrast arises because the Alpine massif acts as a barrier for air masses.
-Wind currents such as the north and south foehn often intensify these differences massively, leading to completely contrasting weather conditions in a confined space.
+The higher-up regions of Rosswald and Rothwald react much more sensitively to changes in weather at high altitudes.
+The Simplon Pass acts as an important weather divide, as it forms the climatic boundary between the northern Valais area and the southern Italian side.
+This contrast arises because the mountain massif serves as a barrier for air masses.
+Wind currents such as the northerly and southerly foehn often intensify these differences enormously, leading to completely contrasting weather conditions within a confined area.

-The webcams are located at different altitudes - from around 680 meters in Brig via Rosswald and Rothwald to over 2,000 meters on the Simplon Pass.
-The highest camera is located on the Hübschhorn at 3,192 meters above sea level and provides impressive live images from the high mountains.
+The webcams are located at varying altitudes – from around 680 metres in Brig via Rosswald and Rothwald to over 2,000 metres up on the Simplon Pass.
+The highest-located camera is on the Hübschhorn at 3,192 metres above sea level and delivers impressive live images from the high mountains.

 The camera on the Hübschhorn (3,192 m above sea level) delivers impressive pictures from the high mountains.
 How well do you know the mountains?
-Here you can find the answers on the panorama.
+You can find the answers in the panorama here.

-Yes, the cameras at higher altitudes such as on the Rosswald, Rothwald and Hübschhorn offer impressive light moods in the early morning and evening.
-You can also navigate back in time on the 360° cameras and view the most impressive shots again.
+Yes.
+The cameras at higher altitudes, such as at Rosswald, Rothwald and Hübschhorn, offer impressive lighting atmospheres in the early morning and evening.
+On the 360° cameras, you can also navigate back in time and re-watch the most impressive shots.